The Art and Science of the Cannabis Sommelier: evaluating flower for total quality control, psychotropic effects, and variety type designation.

 Interpening is a combination of the words “interpreting” and “terpenes.”

-Sommeliers, cicerones, cheesemongers, and coffee cuppers have perfected their palates to evaluate, grade, certify, and relay their expertise to the world.
-Trichome Institute is the first to bring the level of perfection and expertise to the world of cannabis.
+Sommeliers, cicerones, cheesemongers, and coffee cuppers have perfected their palates to evaluate, grade, and certify products and relay their expertise to the world.
+Trichome Institute is the first to bring this level of professionalism and expertise to the world of cannabis.

 Benefits of Interpening